jormacmoo/shipcapcrew/README.md

 ## Install

-To install the CRAN version, use:
+To install the CRAN version (eventually), use:

 ```{r}
 install.packages(shipcapcrew)